remotion-dev/remotion/packages/docs/docs/player.md

 Whether the video can go fullscreen.
 By default true.

-### `interactive`
+### `clickToPlay`

 _optional_

-To make the remotion-video interactive, meaning if there is a link inside `<Player />` you can click and interact with it.
-By default false.
+A boolean property defining whether you can play, pause or resume the video with a single click into the player.
+Default true.

 ### `style`